Cash Accounting & Handling

 - Reconcile the general ledger account on a regular basis so your financials reflect a true picture.

-- Refer to Business Procedure 5.3.7-P (Bank Reconciliations) for questions on bank reconciliations.
+- Refer to Administrative Procedure 5.3.7-P (Bank Reconciliations) for questions on bank reconciliations.